ourcodingclub/ourcodingclub.github.io/_tutorials/model-design.md

 __Let's see what the `MCMCglmm` models are like when we estimate changes in the cover of one species - _Betula nana_, dwarf birch.
 We can also use a `Poisson` distribution here, as we can think about plant cover as proportion data, e.g., _Betula nana_ cover say 42% of our sample plot.
 There might be other suitable distributions like a beta binomial distribution, which we will explore in the sequel to this tutorial, coming to you soon!__

 __We have added code for parameter-expanded priors.
 You don't need to worry about the details of those, as in this tutorial we are thinking about the design of the model.
-These priors will improve model convergence and if you want to find out more about them, you can check out the <a href ="https://ourcodingclub.github.io/2018/01/22/mcmcglmm.html" target="_blank">`MCMCglmm` tutorial here</a>.__
+These priors will improve model convergence and if you want to find out more about them, you can check out the <a href ="{{ site.baseurl }}/tutorials/mcmcglmm/index.html" target="_blank">`MCMCglmm` tutorial here</a>.__

 ```r
 # Set weakly informative priors